top of page

 you're suitable.

-Non-hormonal IUD insertion can also be an alternative to the “morning after pill” provided it’s inserted within 72 hours of the unprotected sexual intercourse (emergency contraception).
+Non-hormonal IUD insertion can also be used as emergency contraception as an alternative to the “morning after pill” provided it’s inserted within 72 hours of the unprotected sexual intercourse.

 The choice of IUD recommended for you will depend on several factors.
-You will need to have a consult with your normal GP or one of our doctors ( face to face or via telehealth) prior to booking in for an IUD insertion.
+You are advised to have a consultation with your normal GP or one of our doctors (consultations available face-to-face or via telehealth) prior to booking in for an IUD insertion.

-Insertion can be done under IV sedation or as an awake procedure.
+Insertion can be done under IV twilight sedation or as an awake procedure with oral pain relief +/- local anaesthetic.

-We recommend that if you’ve not had a vaginal birth in the last 5 years, then consider having IV sedation for the insertion, as it can be uncomfortable to have it done awake procedure.
+We recommend that if you’ve not had a vaginal birth, or you get anxious with medical procedures, then consider having IV twilight sedation for the insertion, as it can be uncomfortable to have it done as an awake procedure.

-Women who have never been sexually active MUST have sedation for IUD insertion.
+We strongly advise those who have never been sexually active to choose IV twilight sedation for their IUD insertion.

 Hormonal IUDs

-If you have heavy periods and want reliable contraception, a hormonal IUD is the perfect choice.
+If you have heavy periods or need menstrual control a hormonal IUD is the perfect choice.

-This is of great appeal to some women, although if you like to see a regular period, this may not be a suitable contraceptive for you, as it is likely that it will substantially reduce or remove your regular menstrual cycle.
+This is of great appeal to some clients, although if you like to see a regular period, this may not be a suitable contraceptive for you, as it is likely that it will substantially reduce or remove your regular menstrual cy

 Both hormonal and non-hormonal IUDs are more than 99% effective.